-Five Below: Wall Street Bullish After Q3 Sales Beat
+Street Is Bullish On Five Below After Q3 Sales Beat

 Five Below 'Poised To Take Market Share'

-Buckingham Research analyst Bob Summers said third quarter results show ongoing operating momentum and the appeal of the business model over both the short and long-term.
+Buckingham Research analyst Bob Summers said results show ongoing operating momentum and the appeal of the business model over both the short and long term.

 “In our view, merchandising initiatives, sustained innovation and pricing actions will sustain momentum over the immediate future,” said Summers.

-The analyst said he believes the company utilizes a unique and differentiated concept in an attractive value segment of retail and “remains poised to take market share”.
+The analyst believes the company utilizes a unique and differentiated concept in an attractive value segment of retail and “remains poised to take market share”.

 “We expect the stock to quickly recapture recent losses and establish positive momentum but anticipate volatility as the stock will likely trade in unison with tariff related noise.”

-Buckingham Research maintains a Buy rating on the company with a $145 price target.
+Buckingham maintains a Buy rating on the company with a $145 price target.

 KeyBanc Cautious On Tariff Concerns